 Price to repair weather damage ranges from $210 to $620, depending on the type of finish and the extent of the wear and tear.
 Preparation of the surface, including cleaning and removing old finishes, may need more time, materials, and equipment and could increase total project costs.

-Homeowners should expect to pay between $140 and $420 to repair a leaning or sagging fence due to damage or shifting ground.
-If the foundation and posts are sound, repairs to rails and panels may be enough.
-Major work on the foundation and support structure will be a more expensive fix.
+Expect to pay between $200 and $400 to repair a leaning or sagging fence caused by damage or shifting ground.
+If the foundation and posts are sound, repairing rails and panels may be enough.
+Major work on the foundation and support structure will be more expensive.

 Causes of a leaning or sagging fence can include: